flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 seekers, as it's more appealing to work for companies that we know are giving back to the community.

+If you have ideas for what you'd like included in a paid subscription, please let me know!
+You can reach me by email, daniel@braveclojure.com.
+You can also upvote items on the [product roadmap](https://trello.com/b/KLvxGv7u/product-roadmap) if they strike your fancy.

 The takeaway here is that there are currently some paid benefits, and there are some in the works.
-If you have ideas for what you'd like included in a paid subscription, please let me know!
-My email is

-At the same time, this site rebuild has come in part from my own spirit of generosity.
+At the same time, this site rebuild has come in large part from my own spirit of generosity.
 I wanted to invest the effort to rebuild the site and switch to freemium model because I believe it will help everybody.
 It's an attempt to "grow the pie", as I assume that say at Harvard Business School.
 I may end up making less than before, who knows, but I want to try to contribute more to a community that has been so good to me.
-If you believe that this is a worthwhile endeavor and that it will help everybody in the long run, including you, then I hope you'll subscribe.
+If you believe that this is a worthwhile endeavor and that it will help everybody in the long run, including you, then I hope you'll subscribe and help support me in making a great resource for everybody.

 ## A personal note

-This rewrite with its new model
+Two years ago Nubank invited me to give a talk at the first ever Clojure/South.
+They paid for everything, they flew me down and put me up in a nice hotel and even let me get on a stage and talk to people.
+On purpose!
+It was one of the highlights of my career, and honestly, my life: the memories of that trip -- of crashing a bar in São Paulo at like 3am with a bunch of Clojurians and cheering as one of us somehow finagled the guitar off the guy who was supposed to be singing to sing a couple tunes of their own -- are priceless, and I will cherish them for the rest of my life.

+That happened because the Clojure community has been very good to me.
+And it's not just late night rabble-rousing; I have a steady income, I continue to enjoy the work I do, and I get to work with amazing people, and it's in part because y'all have liked the goofy book I wrote

 ## TODOs